dottydaily/Flutter-Workshop-Word-Generator/README.md

-# myapp
+# Word Generator

-A new Flutter application.
+A workshop from flutter official tutorial.

 ## Getting Started